rust-lang/rfcs/text/0000-cargo-test-coverage.md

 The motivation behind this feature is to allow for a simple way for a Rust developer to run and obtain code coverage results for a specific set of crates to ensure confidence in code quality and correctness.
-Currently, in order to get instrumentation based code coverage, a Rust developer would have to either update the `RUSTFLAGS` environment variable or cargo manifest keys with `-C instrument-coverage`.
+Currently, in order to get instrumentation based code coverage, a Rust developer would have to either update the `RUSTFLAGS` environment variable or Cargo manifest keys with `-C instrument-coverage`.
 This would automatically enable instrumentation of all Rust crates within the dependency graph, not just the top level crate.
 Instrumenting all crates including transitive dependencies does not help the developer ensure test coverage